strapi/documentation/docs/developer-docs/latest/development/plugins-extension.md

 ```
 :::

 Plugins can be extended in 2 ways:

+- extending the plugin Content-Types
 - extending the plugin interface (e.g. to add controllers, services, policies, middlewares and more)
-- extending the plugin Content-Types schemas

 ## Extending a plugin's Content-Types